What are Overwatch 2 ranks? SR, tiers, & rewards explained

 Cut your losses

-This one seems obvious, but when you’re deep into a Comp grind just walking away can be one of the hardest things to do, especially if you’re down SR.
+This one seems obvious, but when you’re deep into an Overwatch 2 Comp grind just walking away can be one of the hardest things to do, especially if you’re down SR.

 But think about it this way, what’s better?
 To continue playing while tilted and potentially throwing more SR into the trash, and even dropping down a rank; or taking a break, maybe heading over to Quick Play or Arcade for a bit?
 Maybe even go for a walk to get your mind off of that Lucio who didn’t seem to understand the difference between Speed and Healing boost in your last match.